 - Set 4 of the Home and Targeted Group Reading books, for Semester 2, feature Stage 1 and Stage 2 phonic concepts with increased length.
 Prior to allocating students these sets, screen again using the Year 1 & 2 Screening & Tracking Manual (typically in Week 2 of Term 3 and Term 4).
-Download the screen HERE.

 The assessment for students experiencing difficulty within Stage 1 screen has been designed to identify why students are not progressing or why they are experiencing difficulties acquiring skills.
 The screens highlight the additional skills that require targeting.
 The results should direct the efforts of Educational Assistants, parents, support staff, and teachers in making modifications to their targeted small group or individual teaching practices.
 Once the targeted teaching groups have been defined, take a look at the below Home Reader Further Practice books.

 The below Early Reading Screening tools will help to identify the appropriate allocation of reading books for each student.
 To ensure the allocation of PLD decodable readers is appropriately structured, download and attach the following labels during the accession process.
-Apply the sticker to the spine sight words of the book, folding in the middle.
-Click the ‘Read More’ buttons below to download.
+Apply the sticker to the spine High Frequency Words words of the book, folding in the middle.